phpManufaktur/manufakturConfig/README.md

 ### manufakturConfig

 **manufakturConfig** is a library for the Content Management Systems [WebsiteBaker] [1] and [LEPTON CMS] [2].
-It offers addons an easy to use configuration and setting management and a "just call it" dialog.
+It offers other addons an easy to use configuration and setting management and a "just call it" dialog.

 #### Requirements